 Converting the fraction to the decimal is easy.
-You should enter numerator and denominator of a fraction, then the calculator divides one by another and formats according to the desired precision.
+You should enter the numerator and denominator of a fraction; then, the calculator divides one by another and formats according to the desired precision.

 Decimal to Fraction

-First the calculator gets the numerator and denominator of decimal fraction, that is, 0.375 and 1.
-Then both are multiplied by necessary power of 10 to get rid of decimal point, i.e. to get integers, that is, 375 and 1000.
+First, the calculator gets the numerator and denominator of a decimal fraction, that is, 0.375 and 1.
+Both are multiplied by the necessary power of 10 to get rid of the decimal point, i.e., to get integers, that is, 375 and 1000.
 Then the calculator looks for the greatest common divisor (GCD) of these two integers.
 Both integers are then divided by it to get smaller values.
 Let's do it with our example

 The GCD of 375 and 1000 is 125.
 375 divided by 125 equals 3, 1000 divided by 125 equals 8.
 The resulting fraction is 3/8.